 Visiting Grounds For Sculpture in Hamilton Township each year is a tradition for me and I always leave feeling inspired.
 If you’ve experienced a creative block recently, allow the amazing artwork to get your brain gears turning this winter.
 Did you know connecting with nature and spending time outdoors is also a step towards improving mental health?

-Founded in 1922, Grounds For Sculpture has become a staple museum and art park in New Jersey.
+Opened in 1992, Grounds For Sculpture has become a staple museum and art park in New Jersey.
 Its outdoor area is home to nearly 300 sculptures spanning over 42 acres of land, and the museum has a diverse taste in art varying from abstract to contemporary.

 Grounds For Sculpture normally keeps its doors closed during January and February.
 However, due to their closure in the summer of 2020, they have decided against this decision.
 This winter 2021, there are sculptures to see, classes to attend, and art supplies to take home.